DarthMDev/TTR-CLI-Launcher/README.md

-# TTR-CLI-Launcher-Mac
+# TTR-CLI-Launcher
- An alternative launcher for MacOS users
+ An alternative launcher for TTR